sora-xor/sora-docs/src/karma.md

 # Chameleon (KARMA)

-KARMA is a key SORA ecosystem token, specifically designed to incentivize liquidity providers and support the stability of the Chameleon pools on Polkaswap.
-Here's a detailed look at how KARMA works.
+KARMA is a crucial SORA ecosystem token created to incentivize liquidity providers and maintain the stability of the Chameleon pools on Polkaswap.
+By offering KARMA rewards to liquidity providers, the token ensures the health and growth of these pools, thus playing a vital role in promoting liquidity and stability within the SORA ecosystem.

 ## Purpose and Incentives